Iowa Medicaid Long-Term Care Definition

 How to Apply for Iowa Medicaid

-Elderly Iowa residents can apply for Medicaid online at the Iowa HHS Services Portal, by calling the HHS Contact Center at 855-889-7985, or in person at their local DHS office.
-Alternatively, one can complete and submit an Application for Health Coverage and Help Paying Costs.
-Additional information about applying for Iowa long-term care is available on the state’s HHS website.
-Persons may also contact their local Area Agency on Aging office for additional program information or for application assistance.
+Elderly Iowa residents can apply for Medicaid online at the Iowa HHS Services Portal, by calling the HHS Contact Center at 855-889-7985, in person at their local DHS office, or by completing and submitting an Application for Health Coverage and Help Paying Costs.
+One’s local Area Agency on Aging office may be helpful in providing additional program information and / or application assistance.
+The HHS Contact Center can also provide application assistance at 855-889-7985.
 The application process may vary based on the program for which one is applying.